dalisson/map6264_queueing_theory/README.md

 # map6264_queueing_theory
-FAU map6264 queueing theory class simulations
+this repository contains code for FAU map6264 queueing theory course as taught by professor Robert B. Cooper